 The first advantage of a hybrid application is that it offers a flawless user experience across multiple platforms like iOS, and Android.
 Such a kind of application is made to work by embracing web-like features.

 Other than that, a lightweight hybrid application UI makes the time for loading content and graphics quick and less time-consuming.
 Also, the hybrid application can easily adapt to different device screens for seamless data streaming and faster data display.

-When it comes to the main advantage of hybrid app development, it is it’s easier maintenance part.
-Unlike native application that requires new versions to roll with each update that goes it the user updating the application, a hybrid app bypasses as such requirements and simply keep the app maintenance simple that too in real-time.
+When it comes to the main advantage of hybrid app development, is its easier maintenance part.
+Unlike native application that requires new versions to roll with each update that goes the user updating the application, a hybrid app bypasses such requirements and simply keeps the app maintenance simple that too in real-time.

 Due to the reduced development cost, hybrid apps carry their side of additional advantage.
 As hybrid applications can work on multiple platforms eliminating the need for numerous codebases, it gives developers the flexibility to accelerate the development process while reducing the time to market which is not the case with native applications.

 When it comes to native apps, making harmony with one app with other apps is challenging, resulting in a lack of inter-app interactions.
 Moving on to hybrid applications, there is no such issue.
 Hybrid mobile apps can easily integrate with other applications giving users a flawless and smooth experience while using the app.

 Because of offline support, hybrid applications are frequently used by users.
 These apps can provide offline support even in case of poor or low connectivity.
 Apart from that, hybrid applications do not come up with performance issues during the online and offline phases.

 Because of the hybrid mobile app’s architecture, they depend upon plugins for accessing the built-in features of the devices.
 And because the plugins can be out of date or unreliable, they pose a disadvantage to the side of hybrid applications.